 While Peter Rabbit and Pat the Bunny will always be sweet classics, there are many new options out there today.
 If you are looking for ways to modernize your child's Easter basket and remind kids about the love of family and the importance of gratitude, check out these interesting and fun books for the season.

 Dear Bunny by Bianca Gomez.
-A story about gratitude and friendship, this book is simple and very touching.
+A story about friendship, this book is simple and very touching.
 A girl writes a letter to her bunny explaining what she loves most.
-This is a great book for parents who love design and illustrations, as Gomez's prints also make beautiful additions to a child's room.
-I'm thinking of ordering this one and this one to help my pre-schooler get excited about Kindergarten.
+This is a great book for parents who appreciate design and illustrations, as Gomez's prints also make beautiful additions to a child's room.
+I'm thinking of ordering this one or this one.

 Yoga Bunny by Brian Russo.
 Bunny enjoys yoga and its positive effects, though his friends are too busy and upset to participate.
 Bunny begins his yoga anyway and pretty soon all of his friends are participating and feeling happier.
 The book is a cute story that touches on self-care and mindset, while also teaching children actual yoga poses.